Burry/certish/docs/Development.md

 ## npm Dependencies

 Inside the project directory, install npm dependencies with `yarn` or `yarn install`.
-If you prefer to install with npm then run `npm install`.
+If you prefer to install with npm, then run `npm install` instead.

 ## AWS Amplify